 Prosecco is among Italy's largest wine categories and is recognized and well-loved by consumers around the world.
-With sales growth rates outpacing Champagne, and the introduction of the Proseco Rosé category, Prosecco is an important wine to understand and include in your beverage program.
+With sales growth rates outpacing Champagne, Prosecco is an important wine to understand and include in your beverage program.
 This guide offers an opportunity for you to dig deeper into the region and discover how the local terroir (i.e., all of the vineyard and cellar factors that shape how a wine tastes) and winemaking techniques make different styles of Prosecco.
-This knowledge will help you develop a dialogue with your guests to build trust and confidence.
+This knowledge will help you develop a dialogue with your quests to build trust and confidence.